 1. Digital vs Analogue

-After your TV region has gone digital, you'll either be getting your live TV digitally, using one of the following services: via a TV aerial using Freeview, via a satellite dish (e.g. Sky), via cable (e.g. Virgin Media), or over the Internet
+The UK's analogue TV service switched off in October 2012, meaning that most of the UK now gets its TV digitally, using one of the following services: via a TV aerial using Freeview, via a satellite dish (e.g. Sky), via cable (e.g. Virgin Media), or over the Internet

 • Digital TV via a TV aerial: You may know this better as "Freeview", and is received with a standard TV aerial.
 You need to be in a Freeview reception area to get Freeview (help), and have an aerial lead connected to your DVD recorder.
 DVD recorders with a digital receiver receive Digital TV.